Home Found an Animal? Injured Orphaned Nuisance

 Bats

-Be sure to bring in all grounded bats to prevent contact with pets and children, but do not disturb free flying bats.
-They eat thousands of mosquitoes.
+- Bring in all grounded bats to prevent contact with pets and children, but do not disturb free flying bats.
+They are healthy and beneficial.

 Do not kill the colony.